Carson Soucy: Professional

+Soucy with the New York Islanders in 2026.

 The following season Soucy failed to impress at the Wild's training camp and spent the entirety of the 2018–19 season in the AHL.
 When he returned to training camp for the 2019–20 season, he impressed Boudreau, who said: "This year, we didn't know what to expect.
 And he came in and he was aggressive, and he moved the puck well, and he defended well.
 So it was all good."
 During this season, Soucy suffered an upper-body injury and was expected to miss 2–4 weeks to recover.
 On October 5, 2020, Soucy signed a three-year, $8.25 million contract extension to remain with the Wild.

 On July 21, 2021, Soucy was selected from the Wild at the 2021 NHL expansion draft by the Seattle Kraken.

 After two seasons with the Seattle Kraken, Soucy left the club as a free agent and was signed to a three-year, $9.75 million contract with the Vancouver Canucks on July 1, 2023.
 On March 6, 2025, Soucy was traded to the New York Rangers in exchange for a conditional 2025 third-round pick.

+On January 26, 2026, Soucy was traded by the Rangers to their rival, the New York Islanders, in exchange for a 2026 third-round pick.